dalito/ucumvert/README.md

 # Easier access to UCUM from Python

-> **This is work in progress.** The lark grammar to parse UCUM codes is done.
+> **This is work is almost done.
+Feedback welcome!**
+The lark grammar to parse UCUM codes and the transformer that converts UCUM units to pint are implemented.
-The transformer is work in progress.
-Conversion to pint is broken at the moment.
-The conversion must happen term by term during parse tree traversal.
-The unit mappings ucum-to-pint must be extended.
-For units missing in pint we may need to extend the registry with new aliases or new units.
+We are interested in hearing from you how you would like to interface the code.
+Helping with adding more unit aliases or UCUM units missing in pint´s default units would be very welcome.

 [UCUM](https://ucum.org/) (Unified Code for Units of Measure) is a code system intended to cover all units of measures.
 It provides a formalism to express units in an unambiguous way suitable for electronic communication.